zumasys/docs/site/docs/jbase/configuring-the-odbc-jedi-on-linux&unix/README.md

 10. Optionally create multiple **.jEDIdrivers.ini** files if you wish to have individual settings per user.

-### Note
+## Note

-On Linux/Unix, the name of the file has a leading period
+>On Linux/UNIX, the name of the file has a leading period

 ----------------------------------------------------------------------------------------------------------------------------